Monthly Tech-Tip from Tony Hansen SignUp

 Related Information

-Salt glazed pieces almost always craze
+Salt glazed pieces often craze

 Crazing in glazes is common in this type of ware but since the body is fired well into vitrification this is not considered a problem (the unique aesthetics of this type of ware trump such issues).
 Salt glazes, by their very nature, are high in sodium.
 Since Na2O has such high thermal expansion pieces are almost guaranteed to craze.
 This was from kiln at the Medalta artist in residence program